 So somehow I missed that New Girl was back on.
 I don’t keep up with a lot of TV shows, but I love New Girl.
 I feel like Jess and I are kindred spirits.
 All that is missing is three male roommates.
 Just kidding.
 That is my worst nightmare!
 Anyways, I evidently missed three episodes and spent last night catching up.
 I’m still getting used to having cable.
 Even though I only have a couple shows I watch, I have no clue when most are on live.
 I am very excited to actually watch the Superbowl this year!
 I missed it last year, which was the first time in almost a decade.
 This buffalo ranch dip would be amazing at any Superbowl party, and no one will ever know it is paleo!
+Pair it with celery sticks and carrots to complete the whole buffalo wing experience!
+If you like this recipe, check out my BBQ Chicken Dip!

 - 13 oz can organic chicken breast, shredded